Impartner Receives Growth Financing from Golub Capital

 Sep 16, 2020, 16:39 ET

 SALT LAKE CITY, Sept.
 16, 2020 /PRNewswire/ -- Impartner, the fastest-growing and most award-winning pure-play channel management platform, announced today that it has received $30 million in growth financing from Golub Capital, a market-leading, award-winning direct lender and credit asset manager with over $30 billion of capital under management.
-Impartner will focus the financing on further capturing momentum in the fast-growing channel management technology market, which analysts estimate could be as large as $5 billion.
-The company will also look to deepen the company's lead in technology (in terms of breadth and depth), sales and marketing and the acquisition of complementary technologies.
-The funding has already facilitated Impartner's recent acquisition of the Brand Control and Demand Generation (TCMA) business from TIE Kinetix.
+Impartner will focus the financing on further capturing momentum in the fast-growing channel management technology market, which analysts estimate could be as large as $5 Billion, including advancing customer success systems and resources, investing in additional R&D to extend the company’s lead in technology both in terms of breadth and depth and acquiring complementary technologies.
+The funding has already resulted in Impartner’s recent acquisition of the Brand Control and Demand Generation (TCMA) business from TIE Kinetix.

 The funding and acquisition announcements continue a steady stream of recent innovation news from Impartner's global Channel Innovation Labs including: